 Gain access to DETAILED FISHING WORKSHOPS | MONTHLY GIVEAWAYS | Q&A SESSIONS | WHAT’S BITING NOW REPORTS | TACKLE TALKS | KAYAK CLUB | CATCH OF THE MONTH | DISCOUNTS TO ONLINE SHOP | ADD-FREE EXPERIENCE

-The Bullet lure gets its name from its long casting capability which is a tremendous strength from a hard body lure which generally weighs less then 5 grams.
-Allowing river and estuary fisherman to cover great distances.
+The Bullet lure gets its name from its long casting capability which is a tremendous strength from a hard body lure which generally weighs less than 5 grams.
+Allowing the river and estuary fisherman to cover great distances.
 The two models available are the 3cm minnow and the bigger brother the 5-0 minnow.
 The colour patterns are reasonably consistent between the two models.
-Depending on your location and target species they come in a range of sinking, suspending and floating, with optional choice of rattle or silent and equipped with dual ST36 trebles which are sharp enough for even the toughest Perch or Trout.
+Depending on your location and target species they come in a range of sinking, suspending and floating, with an optional choice of rattle or silent and equipped with dual ST36 trebles which are sharp enough for even the toughest Perch or Trout.

 Some freshwater fisherman will simply pack their spin rod and a range of bullets in different sizes and colours and their set for the day.
 I have often done this myself packing a few Bullets to simply target Trout and Perch for many of Victoria’s river systems.